triggermesh/docs/docs/sources/googlecloudstorage.md

 ![Service account](../images/googlecloudstorage-source/iam-1.png)

-Create a [key in JSON format][gc-iam-key] for this service account and save it.
+Create a [key][gc-iam-key] for this service account and save it.
+This key must be in JSON format.
 It is required to be able to run an instance of the Google Cloud Storage event source.

 ## Deploying an Instance of the Source